Public Records & Services in Marcola

 Frequently Asked Questions

 To register to vote in Marcola, Oregon, residents can register online through the Oregon Secretary of State's website, by mail, or in person at the Lane County elections office.
 Oregon requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oregon Secretary of State's voter lookup tool.
-For local municipal elections in Marcola, contact the Lane County Clerk's office for schedules and ballot information.
+For local county and state elections (Marcola is an unincorporated community in Lane County and does not hold municipal elections), contact the Lane County Clerk's office for schedules and ballot information.

-Property records for Marcola, Oregon are maintained by the Lane County Assessor's Office and the Lane County County Clerk.
+Property records for Marcola, Oregon are maintained by the Lane County Assessor's Office and the Lane County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lane County, including parcels in Marcola.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Lane County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Lane County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oregon counties provide online property record searches through their county websites.
-For in-person requests, visit the Lane County offices at the county courthouse.
 The Lane County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Marcola, Oregon residents are available through both county and state offices.
 The Oregon Health Authority, Center for Health Statistics, located in Portland, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oregon.
 Orders can be placed online, by mail, or in person.
 Locally, the Lane County Clerk's office issues marriage licenses and maintains marriage records for Lane County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.